Understanding the Behavior of Distressed Stocks

-This paper argues that the seemingly lower returns on distressed stocks are the result of estimation bias and proposes a simple theoretical correction that can be applied in practice.
-The bias emerges because highly distressed stocks possess equity betas that display countercyclical nonlinear movements that are not well captured by simple linear factor pricing models.
-Empirically, we find that these biases can be quite large for abnormal excess returns and that after implementing our proposed correction we see little evidence of underperformance for portfolios of distressed stocks in the data.
+This paper argues that the seemingly lower returns on distressed stocks are partly the result of estimation bias and proposes an exact theoretical correction that can be applied in practice.
+The bias emerges because financial distress induces sharply countercyclical nonlinear movements in betas that are not well captured by standard linear factor pricing models.
+We show that this can lead to sizably negative abnormal excess returns.
+After implementing our proposed correction we see much less evidence of underperformance for portfolios of distressed stocks in the data.

 Keywords: Distress Anomaly, Asset Pricing, Bias, Nonlinear Estimation